aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 {{% alert color="primary" %}}

-This document is designed to provide the developers with a detailed understanding of how to convert a worksheet to an image file & worksheet with multiple pages to an image file per page.
+This document is designed to provide developers with a detailed understanding of how to convert a worksheet to an image file and a worksheet with multiple pages to an image file per page.

 Sometimes, you might need to present worksheets as images, for example, to use them in applications or web pages.
 You might need to insert the images into a Word document, a PDF file, a PowerPoint presentation, or use them in some other scenario.
 Simply, you want to render the worksheet as an image.
 Aspose.Cells APIs support converting worksheets in Microsoft Excel files to images.
 Also, Aspose.Cells supports converting a workbook to multiple image files, one per page.